 Steve and I have spoken about The Bisbee Project at a number of venues, and when I speak I generally relate our efforts to support local activism with my experiences in Baghdad during the "surge."
 It's really not as far a stretch as it may sound.
 While the security aspects of the surge, including the increase in combat power committed to Baghdad, have often been stressed, a lesser-known story involves the degree to which the successes of the surge were a result of local Iraqi leaders and mid-level government officials stepping forward to get their communities back on the right track.
+One of the key episodes that I relate involves our efforts to combat the black market oil economy in Baghdad.
+In mid-2007, we recognized that a militia-run "extra-government" existed in Baghdad.
+Running parallel to the legitimate government institutions responsible for providing services to Baghdad's residents was a network of alternative institutions subverting government resources to serve criminal and militant ends -- whether offering services to a select loyal constituency, or to the highest bidder.
+One of the most pervasive, and profitable, networks dealt in the corruption of the oil products distribution system.

 The Iraqi state has a system by which it provides oil products (gasoline for cars, kerosene for heating, propane for cooking, etc.) at a very low subsidized rate to its citizens.
 But to run such a system, you need strong government controls.
 Without those controls, corrupt officials on the inside and criminal networks on the outside have a huge opportunity to divert wholesale products to a retail black market.
 Citizens are often willing to part with a little more cash than to ask too many questions about where the oil they are buying came from.